• Skip to main content

 What is the Undergraduate Research Assistant Program?

 The Undergraduate Research Assistant Program fulfills purposes related to Pro Futuris and Illuminate.
-It simultaneously provides support for research productive faculty and provides undergraduate students the opportunity to learn and be mentored as they assist professors with their research efforts.
+It simultaneously provides research support for Honors College faculty and provides students the opportunity to learn and be mentored as they assist professors with their research efforts.

 Who is eligible to apply for an Undergraduate Research Position?